 As with any other type of personal injury claim, the evidence is really important to support your compensation request.
 Therefore, we’ll explain the types of evidence you should attempt to gather.

-You might think that if you’re injured while using a lift or an escalator, you would be automatically entitled to compensation.
+You might think that if you’re injured while using a lift you would be automatically entitled to compensation.
 However, that’s not always the case.
 Before taking on your claim, a solicitor will usually want to find out if: